thd-research/calf-rl-mobile-robot/README.md

 # Experimental achievement

-At the end of this [experiment](https://www.youtube.com/watch?v=RgiDHzE5-w8&ab_channel=RomanZashchitin), the turtlebot is capaple of reaching the goal without passing the "hot" spot.
+At the end of this [experiment](https://www.youtube.com/watch?v=RgiDHzE5-w8&ab_channel=RomanZashchitin), the Turtlebot is capable of reaching the goal without passing the "hot" spot.

 <div align="center">
 <img src="media/CALF_SARSA-m turtlebot experiments.gif"/>